OctopusDeploy/People/Support.md

 - I share the lessons I learn so the entire team and Octopus can benefit.

-## Application Support Manager / Senior Application Support Manager
+## DevOps Support Manager / Senior DevOps Support Manager

-I take responsibility for 6-10 people in the Application Support team and the results they ultimately deliver.
-A [Support Manager](https://octopushq.atlassian.net/wiki/spaces/PC/pages/628981849/Managers+at+Octopus) encompasses all of the qualities listed in Leadership and is a full-time role.
+I take responsibility for 6-10 people in the DevOps Support team and the results they ultimately deliver.
+A [DevOps Support Manager](https://octopushq.atlassian.net/wiki/spaces/PC/pages/628981849/Managers+at+Octopus) encompasses all of the qualities listed in Leadership and is a full-time role.

 - I take responsibility for the people in my team, the way they work, and the results they deliver.
 - I empower my team to get things done and I drive results collaboratively.